English

 Yijun

 Proof Key for Code Exchange (PKCE) is an extension to the Authorization Code flow, it was originally designed to secure the authorization code flow in mobile apps, and now it is recommended to be used by single-page apps as well.
+From OAuth 2.1, PKCE is enforced for all types of clients, including public clients and confidential (private) clients.

 Step (1): The app performs a auth request through a secure API that cannot be intercepted.
 In this step, the requester also provides a redirect URI.